matthewcrews/ddd-with-fsharp/outline.md

 ---

-### Sum Types (aka Discrimiated Union): A type which enforces dealing with various sub-types.
+### Sum Types (aka Discriminated Union): A type which enforces dealing with various sub-types.
 Vegetable could be a

 ---